top of page

 Section 1.1 - Membership and Authority.

-The Executive Board shall consist of the five (5) elected officers, the appointed Parliamentarian, and all chairmen of the standing committees.
-Except as otherwise provided, the Executive Board shall have the power to transact the business of the Association.
+The Executive Board shall consist of the five (5) elected officers, and all chairs of the standing committees.
+The Executive Board shall have the authority to transact the business of GTAB between meetings of the membership.

 Section 1.2 - Meetings/Quorum.

-Special meetings of the Executive Board may be called by the President or by notice to the President by three (3) members of the Executive Board.
+Special meetings of the Executive Board may be called by the President or by written or electronic notice to the President by three (3) voting members of the Executive Board.

 Article VIII - Elections